flairysky/secretsobservatory/posts/poem_on_infinity.md

 categories: ["Learning", "Teaching", "Mathematics"]
 excerpt: "A poem exploring the concept of infinity in mathematics."
 ---
+> The Childlike Empress: Bastian.
+Why don’t you do what you dream, Bastian?
+> Bastian: But I can't, I have to keep my feet on the ground!
+> The Childlike Empress: ...
+Bastian, please!
+Save us!
+> Bastian: All right!
+I'll do it!
+I'll save you!
+I will do what I dream!
+>
+>The Neverending Story

 Infinity seems to be taught as a mysterious concept one encounters already in primary school and haunts one for a long time...
 Here I would like to, to a certain degree, demystify infinity so that its users can feel more at ease applying this concept and somehow get a handle on it.